turbot/steampipe-cloud-sdk-go/docs/UserWorkspaceModVariables.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateUserWorkspaceModVariableSettingRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateSettingRequest struct via the builder pattern

 Name | Type | Description  | Notes